haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Areas of Effect
 Spells such as burning hands and cone of cold cover an area, allowing them to affect multiple creatures at once.
 A spell’s description specifies its area of effect, which typically has one of five different shapes: cone, cube, cylinder, line, or sphere.
 Every area of effect has a point of origin, a location from which the spell’s energy erupts.
 The rules for each shape
-   Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 102

 specify how you position its point of origin.
 Typically, a point of origin is a point in space, but some spells have an area whose origin is a creature or an object.
 A spell’s effect expands in straight lines from the point of origin.
 If no unblocked straight line extends from the point of origin to a location within the area of effect, that location isn’t included in the spell’s area.
 To block one of these imaginary lines, an obstruction must provide total cover.